dmolony/GitBrowser/README.md

 # GitBrowser
 Just some experimental code to examine the files in the .git/objects folder.
+The documentation on the web is not entirely accurate.
 ## Example Output
 ```
 Project ....
 GitBrowser